marcominerva/ChatGptNet/README.md

 > **Note**
 Some models are not available in all regions.
 You can refer to [Model Summary table and region availability page](https://learn.microsoft.com/azure/cognitive-services/openai/concepts/models#model-summary-table-and-region-availability) to check current availabilities.

-### MessageLimit and MessageExpiration
+### Caching, MessageLimit and MessageExpiration

 ChatGPT is aimed to support conversational scenarios: user can talk to ChatGPT without specifying the full context for every interaction.
-However, conversation history isn't managed by OpenAI or Azure OpenAI service, so it's up to us to retain the current state. **ChatGptNet** handles this requirement using a [MemoryCache](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.caching.memory.memorycache) that stores messages for each conversation.
+However, conversation history isn't managed by OpenAI or Azure OpenAI service, so it's up to us to retain the current state.
+By default, **ChatGptNet** handles this requirement using a [MemoryCache](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.caching.memory.memorycache) that stores messages for each conversation.
 The behavior can be set using the following properties:

 * *MessageLimit*: specifies how many messages for each conversation must be saved.
 When this limit is reached, oldest messages are automatically removed.
 * *MessageExpiration*: specifies the time interval used to maintain messages in cache, regardless their count.

+If necessary, it is possibile to provide a custom Cache by implementing the [IChatGptCache](https://github.com/marcominerva/ChatGptNet/blob/master/src/ChatGptNet/IChatGptCache.cs) interface and then calling the **WithCache** extension method:

+    public class LocalMessageCache : IChatGptCache
+    {
+        private readonly Dictionary<Guid, List<ChatGptMessage>> localCache = new();

+        public Task SetAsync(Guid conversationId, IEnumerable<ChatGptMessage> messages, TimeSpan expiration) {
+            localCache[conversationId] = messages.ToList();
+            return Task.CompletedTask;
+        }

+        public Task<List<ChatGptMessage>?> GetAsync(Guid conversationId)
+        {
+            localCache.TryGetValue(conversationId, out var messages);
+            return Task.FromResult(messages);
+        }

+        public Task RemoveAsync(Guid conversationId)
+        {
+            localCache.Remove(conversationId);
+            return Task.CompletedTask;
+        }
+    }

+    // Registers the custom cache at application startup. builder.Services.AddChatGpt(/* ... */).WithCache<LocalMessageCache>();

 We can also set ChatGPT parameters for chat completion at startup.
 Check the [official documentation](https://platform.openai.com/docs/api-reference/chat/create) for the list of available parameters and their meaning.